 “When you have insomnia, you’re never really asleep…. and you’re never really awake.” – Tyler Durden, Kirby’s Epic Fight Club

 The world record for a one human being lasting without sleep is 264 hours or 11 days.
 The average human being, however, needs roughly eight hours of sleep each night to perform decently and feel super-dee-duper throughout the day.
+For some people, getting the recommended amount of sleep can come naturally, but for others, it could involve buying something like these rolling papers and supplies and using them to smoke marijuana because this has been known as a popular way to give people the sleep that they deserve.
+It could cause health problems down the line if you don’t get enough sleep and relaxation time.
 Being awake, too long causes most people to be fatigued and in some cases delusional…and in Kirby’s case, it can take over reality.

 Yes, Kirby from Nintendo’s famous Kirby franchise is, in fact, an insomniac experiencing one hell of a trip.
 All of our favorite games are figments of Kirby’s imagination as he attempts to journey through “Dreamland.”